 Ingredients Needed to Make Christmas Slime

-Repeat each of the below for each color (you’ll need to make 1 batch each if you want to make each slime jar)
+Repeat each of the below for each color (you’ll need to make 1 batch for each color)

 - 1 bottle of Elmer’s glue (6 oz) – we used white (2 bottles) and glitter green and repeated the recipe 3 times.
 Note: we made this with Elmer’s glue.
 It is recommended you do not substitute with other glue as the make-up may not be the same and the recipe may not work (especially Dollar store glue many people report having problems using this).

 - Brown food coloring for the Rudolph slime jar.
-At this to your glue before following our slime recipe steps. *Note: the food coloring may stain, use wax paper to cover your table when playing with it and avoid contact with anything you do not want stained.
+Add this to your glue before following our slime recipe steps.

 - 1½ TBSP of Contact lens solution. **Important: your brand of contact lens solution must have boric acid in the ingredient list.
 This is what interacts with the glue to form the slime.